jfioasd/minigolf/README.md

 Input is separated by newlines.
 It can contain lists of ints or integers.
 Additionally, strings push a list of codepoints.

-If there aren't enough stack items for a word's arity, then enough cyclic implicit inputs (analogous to `i`) are prepended to the stack.
+If there aren't enough stack items for a word's arity at any point in execution, then enough cyclic implicit inputs (analogous to `i`) are prepended to the stack.

 The entire stack is implicitly outputted after the program.